Do you have a parasite in your body? (Parasites) Let's find out about this!

 • Unpasteurized milk and juices.

-How do you get a parasitic infection?
+How do we get parasites?

-Common pathways for parasitic infections include:
+Common causes of parasitic infections include:

-• Bites from infected insects.
+• Biting infected insects.

-• “When did these symptoms begin?”
+• "When did you start having these symptoms?"

 • "Are these symptoms persistent, or do they come and go?"